funnyzak/git-job-docker/README.md

 [![GitHub release (latest by date)][latest-release]][repository-url] [![GitHub][license-image]][repository-url]

-Pull your project code into a data volume and trigger event via Webhook.
+Trigger a source code pull with a push event from the git webhook.
+And then execute the commands.

 Download size of this image is: